psmyles/imgplex/docs/spec.md

 - **Visual node graph editor** — chain image operations by connecting nodes
 - **Multi-input / multi-output workflows** — any number of Input nodes (each with its own filmstrip) and any mix of Image Output, Text Output, and Flipbook Output nodes, wired independently
-- **Toolbar Run Workflow** — single button validates and executes all output nodes sequentially; shows a dialog when some are invalid
+- **Run Workflow button** — validates and executes all output nodes sequentially; shows a dialog when some are invalid; located at the bottom of the Inspector panel
 - **Filmstrip view** — per-input-node thumbnail strip; tracks whichever Input node is selected
 - **Real-time preview** — selected image rendered through the current node network, node-level cached
 - **JSON-based node definitions** — add new nodes without recompiling